-A study of the elements of melody, rhythm, and harmony; introduction to part-writing and analysis skills; development of aural sight-singing.
-Based on placement test some students may be required to complete MUSIC 1105 before registering for this course.
-Corequisites: MUSIC 1516 and MUSIC 2135.
+A study of the elements of melody, rhythm, and harmony; introduction to voice leading and analysis skills.
+Based on placement test some students may be required to complete MUS 1105 before registering for this course.
+Corequisites: MUS 1516 and MUS 2135.